-In the last article, I already mentioned about some tips for maintenance your RV battery, did you like it?
+In the last article, I already mentioned about using your RV battery the correct way, did you like it?

 Today, I will continue to share with you other important things when using an RV battery, specifically about charging an RV battery the right way.